tatmanblue/ironbar/src/plugins/credentials/README.md

 # Revocable Credentials

 ## Terms
-Consumer - general user
+Consumer - a general person, typically the holder of a credential
-Prover - specific consumer that owns schemas and can prove a credential is valid
+Prover - specific consumer that owns schemas and can prove a credential is valid.
 User - a specific consumer that requests proof a credential meets their criteria.
+Credential - a set if data that can be used to prove (or disprove) a consumer meets specific criteria.

 ## References
 [Revocable Blockcahin](https://tykn.tech/identity-revocation-blockchain/)